Azure/ResourceModules/docs/wiki/The library - Module design.md

   └─ databases [child-module/resource]
 ```

-In this folder we recommend to place the child resource-template alongside a ReadMe (that can be generated via the [Set-ModuleReadMe](./Contribution%20guide%20-%20Generate%20module%20Readme.md) script) and optionally further nest additional folders for it's child resources.
+In this folder, we recommend to place the child resource-template alongside a ReadMe (that can be generated via the [Set-ModuleReadMe](./Contribution%20guide%20-%20Generate%20module%20Readme.md) script) and optionally further nest additional folders for it's child resources.

 The parent template should reference all it's direct child-templates to allow for an end-to-end deployment experience while allowing any user to also reference 'just' the child resource itself.
 In case of the SQL server example, the server template would reference the database module and encapsulate it in a loop to allow for the deployment of multiple databases.
 For example